bmar97/ChatBot/README.md

 The data scraped from Reddit surprisingly maintains a strong sentimentality of neutral across all detected emotions.
 Understanding this we can assume the statistical bias, when a model or statistic is unrepresentative of the population, heavily leans towards neutrality and not towards positive or negative sentiments

-## A chat with chatBot, 20 questions & answers informed by Reddit
+## A chat with Chatbot, 20 questions & answers informed by Reddit
 ##### Most intriguing questions are at the end [Documentation](https://github.com/bmar97/ChatBot/blob/main/redditChatBot.ipynb)

 ##### Q1